 Grief Skills Training:

-Define Loss and Recognize Grief to
+Defining Loss and Grief to

 Support Client Healing